WebAssembly/spec/md-proto/WebAssembly.md

 The return list must have at most one element.

-> In the future, this section may contain other forms of type entries as well, and support for signatures with multiple return types.
+> In the future, this section may contain other forms of type entries as well, and support for function signatures with multiple return types.

 #### Import Section